nuvla/nuvla/docs/docs/administrators/swarm-deployment.md

 documentation](https://letsencrypt.org/docs/) for instructions on how to configure your (sub)domain.

-Modify the configuration file `swarm/traefik-prod/traefik.toml`, to add the name of your domain and your email address.
+Modify the configuration file `swarm/traefik-prod/traefik/traefik.toml`, to add the name of your domain and your email address.
 Once that's done, you can deploy traefik with:

     cd traefik-prod
+    chmod 0600 traefik/acme.json
     docker stack deploy -c docker-compose.yml traefik

 After deploying traefik, verify that the correct certificate is being used.
 Traefik store the generated certificate and private key in following file `traefik-prod/traefik/acme.json`.
 Take a look.
+If something goes wrong, take a look at the traefik logs.

 ## Monitoring